nodejs/node/BUILDING.md

 make docopen
 ```

-This will build the docs, spin up a static file server, and open a URL to a
+This will open a file URL to a one-page version of all the browsable HTML
-one-page version of all the browsable HTML documents using the default browser.
+documents using the default browser.

 To test if Node.js was built correctly: